-Furthermore, according to the legislation currently in force, if certain requirements are met, the foreign parent company can opt for the application of the tax consolidation regime for Italian companies and for Italian permanent establishments of non-Italian companies belonging to its group ("consolidato tra sorelle").
+According to the Ministerial Decree of 1 March 2018, foreign companies that move their residence to Italy can opt for the domestic tax consolidation regime.
+Furthermore, according to the legislation currently in force, the foreign parent company can opt for the application of the tax consolidation regime for Italian companies and for Italian permanent establishments of non-Italian companies belonging to its group ("consolidato tra sorelle").

 This option allows the determination, at the controlling company's level (or at the level of the Italian entity designated to act as consolidating entity in the "consolidato tra sorelle"), of a "consolidated" taxable income equal to the sum of all the Italian taxable income of the companies included in the tax consolidation.

 Whether a "group" exists will depend on whether the "control requirement" is satisfied.
-Broadly, "control" exists where (under Article 2359 of the Code) a company owns at least the majority of the voting rights exercisable in the ordinary general meetings of its subsidiary, or where (under Article 120 of the ITC) a company owns (directly or indirectly) more than 50% of the corporate capital or profits of its subsidiary, taking into account (pro rata) indirect control.
+Broadly, "control" exists where (under Article 2359 of the Italian Civil Code) a company owns at least the majority of the voting rights exercisable in the ordinary general meetings of its subsidiary, or where (under Article 120 of the ITC) a company owns (directly or indirectly) more than 50% of the share capital or profits of its subsidiary, taking into account (pro rata) indirect control.
 Such control must have existed since the beginning of each financial year in relation to which the controlling company or the subsidiary has opted for the consolidation regime.

-In determining the consolidated taxable income, regardless of the level of interest held in the subsidiaries, the parent company must aggregate the total net income of each subsidiary which has opted for the group tax consolidation.
+In determining the global taxable income, regardless of the level of interest held in the subsidiaries, the parent company must aggregate the total net income of each subsidiary which has opted for the group tax consolidation.
 Tax losses incurred before the exercise of the option for the group tax consolidation can only be used by the company that incurred those losses.

-The distribution of dividends among companies included in the group tax consolidation is subject to the ordinary regime (i.e. 95% tax exempt if the requirements for the participation exemption are met), while the compensation granted to those companies which grant to the tax group tax benefits (e.g. losses, deductible interest expenses etc) is fully tax exempt.
+The distribution of dividends among companies included in the group tax consolidation is subject to the ordinary regime (ie 95% tax exempt if the requirements for the participation exemption are met), while the compensation granted to those companies which grant to the tax group tax benefits (eg losses, deductible interest expenses etc) is fully tax exempt.